 Did you know BOTH males and females should consider pre-conception care AT LEAST 3 months prior to trying for a baby?
 I know a lot of people who are either trying to conceive, considering trying in the very near future and unfortunately some who have been struggling to conceive for some time.
 Infertility rates are increasing, and because of this I really wanted to emphasize the importance of pre-conception care!

 Fertility is a very specialised field, and not one that I personally specialise in.
-I am very passionate about health and want everyone to be in the best health possible, this will not only make trying for a baby easier but also the health of your new born even more optimal, but to be able to conceive easily.
+I am very passionate about health and want everyone to be in the best health possible which will not only make trying for a baby easier but also the health of your unborn child.
 So, I got together with my good friend and very knowledgeable Naturopath Steph Pearson who specialises in Fertility and Women’s health.
 She has also gone through her own journey so she understands first hand the struggles and resistance this may bring to conception care.

 Firstly, your man!!!

 Did you know men’s sperm changes every 120 days?
 This is why boosting male fertility and increasing your chances of having a baby should be considered 3 months prior to conception, to ensure you they have the right nutrients in their diet for optimal sperm health and also to expel toxins from their body which can affect DNA health.

 Nutrition Factors to Consider